Abu Abdallah al-Baridi: Rivalry with Ibn Ra'iq and Bajkam

 In exchange for his support, Abu Abdallah was confirmed as governor of Basra and Wasit, and was given the post of vizier, which he may have also briefly been awarded during his short-lived accommodation with Ibn Ra'iq.
-Abu Abdallah did not visit Basra to take up his appointment, now an empty and purely honirific title, but remained ensconced in Wasit.
+Abu Abdallah did not visit Basra to take up his appointment, now an empty and purely honorific title, but remained ensconced in Wasit.
 The deal was further secured by a marriage between Bajkam and Abu Abdallah's daughter, Sarah.

 Although no side really trusted the other, this allowed a fragile calm to survive for about a year between Basra and Baghdad.
 Bajkam engaged in a campaign against the Buyids in the mountains of Jibal, which was beaten back by the third Buyid brother, Hasan.
 According to the medieval sources, this was actually part of Abu Abdallah's plan: he attacked some Buyid forts near Susa, provoking Ali ibn Buya to retaliate by attacking Wasit.
 Bajkam left Baghdad on a campaign to defend Wasit, and was victorious.
 It was then that Abu Abdallah suggested extending the campaign into Jibal, while he would launch a concurrent offensive from the south; in reality, he would use Bajkam's absence to capture Baghdad.
 The plan was betrayed while Bajkam was on campaign, forcing him to turn back.
 In late August 940, Bajkam removed al-Baridi from the vizierate and launched an attack on Wasit, which the Baridis abandoned without resistance.
 In December 940, Caliph al-Radi died, and Bajkam was forced to divert his attention from the Baridis to arrange the succession of al-Muttaqi (r.
 940–944).

 In spring 941, Bajkam again attacked the Baridis.
 The latter at first defeated his general, Tuzun, whereupon Bajkam himself left Wasit to take the field.
 On his way to join his army, however, he was informed that his generals had achieved a major victory over the Baridis, and decided to return to Wasit.
 On 21 April 941, he was killed by Kurdish brigands during a hunt.